-Today, we're not going to profile a person, or even a place, an animal, or a delicious sandwich.
+Today, we're not going to profile a person, a place, an animal, or even a delicious sandwich.
 (We've done all those!)
 We're going to profile a process.
 Is this the strangest profile in JONJ history?
 It might just be...

 The process is hipes.
 Not hips, or hippies, or hives.
 Pronounced hee-pes.
 Hard h.
 It was a concept popularized in Eastern Europe at the turn of the 20th century.
 To explain it in one phrase, hipes is "robbery with the help of a prostitute".

 But hipes is not just your ordinary robbery with a help of a prostitute!
 It's an elaborate scheme involving multiple people, real estate, animal sounds, and a chair.
 The chair is very important.

 As any robberies with the help of a prostitute, hipes starts with a client meeting a... prostitute.
 Only she doesn't present herself as one; she is a widow or a divorcee... a respectable woman in search of companionship.
 She is called a "cat".
 Also involved is her pimp ("tomcat") and a "hostess", who rents an apartment in a good part of town.
 The apartment has three key features: a room with a hidden entrance, a curtain, and a chair.

 The "cat" takes her new friend to the apartment, he places his clothes on the chair, and the two enjoy each other's company.
 He follows her behind the curtain.
 Meanwhile, the "tomcat" sneaks into the room through the hidden entrance, and makes way with the client's wallet.
 When the "cat" hears barking or meowing, that means the deed is done and they can come back through the curtain.